lmiller1990/rails-cypress/README.md

 ## Installing and Setting Up Cypress

-Now we have a boring, yet working and well tested Rails app, let's proceed to add Cypress and migrate our test suite.
+Now we have a boring, yet working and well tested Rails app.
+Let's proceed to add Cypress and migrate our test suite.
 Firstly, install Cypress and a few dependecies with:

 ```sh
 yarn add cypress axios --dev